Scalingo/promscale-buildpack/README.md

 ### Basic Authentication

 This buildpack makes it mandatory to enable a Basic Auth protection.
-The application must define the `PROMSCALE_AUTH_USERNAME` and `PROMSCALE_AUTH_PASSWORD` environment variables with the credentials.
+The application must define the `PROMSCALE_WEB_AUTH_USERNAME` and `PROMSCALE_WEB_AUTH_PASSWORD` environment variables with the credentials.

 ### Database Max Connections